mikolajwalus/PeopleS/README.md

 ## User searching and sending "friend" invitation

-User can search for others using created search engine.
-He can send them invitation.
-He can also preview his current friends or invitation sent to him and by him.
+The user can search for others by means of the search engine.
+He or she can send them invitations.
+What is more, he or she can also preview invitations sent to and by him/her.
+He or she can always see people that currently belong to his/her community of friends.

 ![](https://res.cloudinary.com/dlio1dtmu/image/upload/v1597961115/friend_search_nhxkhz.gif)

 ## Texting users

-Provided functionality of texting users.
-Again used infinite scroll for efficiency-focused approach
+Another functionality provides texting other users.
+Again, the use of infinite scroll  is dedicated to the efficiency-focused approach.

 ![](https://res.cloudinary.com/dlio1dtmu/image/upload/v1597961466/message_n5crqf.png)